What is Dingbats IMPROV?

 And – Add something on top of that yourself.

 Keep "Yes, Anding" and you will collaboratively find out who your characters are to each other, where you are, and what is going on.

-Improv skills can be utilised to perform in a variety of styles; the possibilities are endless.
+Improv skills can be used to perform in a variety of styles; the possibilities are endless.
 At Dingbats we don’t discriminate against any style of improv, they all have their benefits, they attract different audiences and teach us different things about ourselves.

-Who are the dingbats?
+Who runs dingbats?

 Most of the Dingbats workshops are facilitated by Ed Pithie.
 Ed is an experienced improviser who was first introduced to improv around 10 years ago.
 He has performed with Play it by Ear, Slow Loris, Fireflies, the Dingbats House Team, Slapbot, and City Impro at sell-out shows at the Camden Fringe, Brighton Fringe and Edinburgh Festival Fringe.
 Ed has trained with The Maydays, Hoopla, the Nursery (all brilliant schools which you should check out if you are London or Brighton based) and the UCB.
 Ed has been teaching the weekly drop-in workshop in Horley (Surrey) every week for over nine years.